cyring/CoreFreq/README.md

   A: This Processor is not or partially implemented in _CoreFreq_.
   Please open an issue in the [CPU support](https://github.com/cyring/CoreFreq/wiki/CPU-support) Wiki page.

+* Q: No voltage is showing up with Nehalem or Westmere processors ?

+  A: Build _CoreFreq_ as below if one of those chips is present:
+`make HWM_CHIPSET=W83627`
+  or
+`make HWM_CHIPSET=IT8720`

 * Q: What are the parameters of the _CoreFreq_ driver ?